 Consumer-Focused New Product Development on Supply Chain Management

-If this co-design is done well up front with sufficient focus product development process management, the product will cost much less overall and the time-to-market will decrease substantially.
+If this co-design is done well upfront with sufficient focus on product development process management, the product will cost much less overall and the time-to-market will decrease substantially.
 However, the evidence supporting supplier integration is less clear than evidence on the positive contribution of customer integration in the product development process.

 Although globalized supply chains have indeed produced valuable cost advantages for decades, recent political and social upheavals have spotlighted the fragilities of far-flung supply networks and magnified the structural instabilities that had been emerging for years.
 What is becoming clear now is that there is unlikely to be a “steady state” future ahead of us, and when an unexpected world event strikes, you need to work with the tools you have at hand.

 Here are five strategies to help enterprises build a more resilient supply chain to navigate a world of permanent uncertainty.